neumino/neumino.github.io/movies.md

-### Finch
+### Eternals
-*Released on 2021-11-04, vote average 8.1*
+*Released on 2021-11-03, vote average 7.1*

-On a post-apocalyptic Earth, a robot, built to protect the life of his dying creator&#39;s beloved dog, learns about life, love, friendship, and what it means to be human.
+The Eternals are a team of ancient aliens who have been living on Earth in secret for thousands of years.
+When an unexpected tragedy forces them out of the shadows, they are forced to reunite against mankind’s most ancient enemy, the Deviants.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/-0bYWnP3jH4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ue1xsZR40fo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>